opsobot/yeah-hand-obsolete/firmware/README.md

 Contact
 =======
-For any questions or collaboration, reach out at: vittorio.lumare@robotgarage.org Please stay tuned on https://www.robotgarage.org
+For any questions or collaboration, reach out at vittorio.lumare@robotgarage.org Please stay tuned on https://www.robotgarage.org
 Feel free to open issues for bugs, feature requests, or discussions!